10 Surprising Things That Change When You Get Married

 Where you celebrate Thanksgiving

 Holidays can reach a whole new level of complicated when “Thanksgiving is always at Aunt Susan’s” meets “we have to go to my dad’s.”
 That was a reality Ricardo L. didn’t expect.
 “I spent some holidays with my wife’s family before getting hitched,” he says, in part for a few brownie points during their courtship.
 But once they were officially married, figuring out how to split holidays—like Christmas and Thanksgiving—became a point of contention.
 “Thanksgiving has always been one of my favorite holidays—not just because I have a large family (she does too), but mostly because my old man can make a mean turkey,” he says, one that puts other birds to shame.
 Their solution: alternate the big holidays, a plan he says they’ve stuck to for the past 12 years (and one that includes asking his dad for turkey leftovers).
 Other couples may opt to visit both families on a given holiday, or host it themselves and start new traditions.
-For newly blended family, holiday pressure may be even more intense; here are tips to help enjoy the season, and build bonds after it’s over.

 Research from Ohio State University found that women are more likely to pack on pounds after marriage, while men are likely to gain weight after divorce.
 Scientists looked at survey data from more than 10,000 people and found that the chance for the largest weight gain was highest after age 30.
 The study didn’t delve into the why, but experts have their theories: As you get older, a sudden change (like marriage or divorce) can be a bigger shock than it would be when you’re younger, and that can really impact your weight, suggests one study author.
 “Joy and grief are strong emotions that can also lead to an increase or decrease in appetite,” adds Heitler.